thanos-io/thanos/docs/contributing/how-to-contribute-to-docs.md

 Keep `menu` the same as sub-directory the file is in.
 This will help to manage all docs.

 Show new menu section in main page by changing `website/layouts/_default/baseof.html` file.

+## Testing

+Run `make web-serve` to serve and preview the website locally.